 On Curious George it's pretty obvious there's something going on between The Man With The Yellow Hat and Hot Scientist Dr. Wiseman, but sadly they're in a children's educational cartoon so they can't act upon their feelings.

 It should be noted that most of the tension exists between eventual Official Couple Korra and Mako, however.

-Spectacular Spider Man In Episode 7, Peter takes Mary Jane Watson to the dance, and the two are clearly attracted to each other.
+The Spectacular Spider Man: In Episode 7, Peter takes Mary Jane Watson to the dance, and the two are clearly attracted to each other.
 In the next episode, she tells him they're "just friends"; however, hints remain throughout the show of a lingering attraction between them, Peter calling her "gorgeous" in his head in Season 2 for example.
 Since the show was cancelled after its second season, this tension was never resolved.
 However, since Peter and MJ are the main couple in the comics, its highly likely that they would have ended up together.

 In Transformers Animated, their introductory scene together and later interactions greatly imply there was some between Optimus Prime and Elita-1/Blackarachnia, in spite of the fact that she was dating Sentinel at the time.
 That would go a far way into explaining why Blackarachnia held Optimus more accountable for what happened, even though it was her and Sentinel's idea to go to Archa Seven in the first place.
 Even then, the sexual tension between them is very blatant in opposition to their conflicting alignments.